nopara73/ForeverAloneProgramming/Inception.md

 Now grab your lean canvas and put it in the ProjectManagement folder.

 ## 3. (Modelling) Define high level requirements
 What the system will and will not do?
-I usually just make a list these in a text file.
+I usually just list these in a text file.

 ## 4. (ProjectManagement) Estimate cost and schedule